 BankAmericard® Credit Card

-The offers a competitive 12.99%-22.99% variable APR on purchases and balance transfers, with a 0% intro APR for 15 billing cycles on purchases as well as on balance transfers made in the first 60 days.
-There is also $0 Intro balance transfer fee during first 60 days of account opening.
-After that, the fee for future balance transfers is 3% (min. $10).
-This no-frills card does not offer any rewards, but it can be a worthwhile tradeoff for people who want a low-interest card in case they have to carry a balance from time to time.
+The is a no-frills card does not offer any rewards, but it can be a worthwhile tradeoff for people who want a low-interest card in case they have to carry a balance from time to time.
 There is no annual fee.
+See terms for APR.

 Capital One® VentureOne® Rewards Credit Card

-The offers a 0% intro APR on purchases for 12 months; after that, a variable APR of 12.99%-22.99% applies.
-Besides a great intro purchase rate, you'll also get unlimited 1.25 miles for every dollar you spend on purchases, which you redeem for travel purchases, statement credit, gift cards, and more.
+The offers a 0% intro APR on purchases for 12 months; after that, a variable APR of 13.74%-23.74% applies.
+Besides a great intro purchase rate, you'll also get unlimited 1.25x miles for every dollar you spend on purchases and unlimited 10x miles on hotels when you pay with your VentureOne card at hotels.com/Venture.
+You can redeem your miles for travel purchases, statement credit, gift cards, and more.
 And if you spend $1,000 on purchases within 3 months from account opening you'll earn a one-time 20,000 miles bonus — that's equal to $200 in travel.
 There is no annual fee.

 Citi Simplicity® Card - No Late Fees Ever

-The has 0% intro APR on purchases and balance transfers for 9 months (a 3% fee applies to each balance transferred).
-After the intro period ends, a variable APR of 13.99%-23.99% kicks in.
+The has 0% intro APR on purchases and balance transfers for 15 months (a 3% fee applies to each balance transferred within the first 15 months).
+After the intro period ends, a variable APR of 14.74%-24.74% kicks in.
 Besides low interest rates, this card also offers simple rewards: earn unlimited 1.5% cash back on every purchase, every day.
 Plus, get a one-time $150 cash bonus after you spend $500 on purchases within 3 months from account opening.

 Bank of America® Cash Rewards Credit Card

-The offers a 0% Introductory APR for 12 billing cycles for purchases and for any balance transfers made in the first 60 days, then, 13.99% - 23.99% Variable APR.
-A 3% fee (min $10) applies to balance transfers.
-You also earn 3% cash back for gas, and you earn 2% at grocery stores and wholesale clubs (for the first $2,500 in combined grocery/wholesale club/gas purchases each quarter).
+The offers 3% cash back for gas, and you earn 2% at grocery stores and wholesale clubs (for the first $2,500 in combined grocery/wholesale club/gas purchases each quarter).
 There is no annual fee.
+See terms for APR.

 Although the best way to use a credit card is to avoid paying interest, most Americans are unable live up to this ideal.
 If you do have to carry a balance, your primary goal should be finding a card with the lowest interest rate.
 Doing so will help you to minimize the amount of interest that you owe, making it easier to pay off your credit card debt as soon as possible.